taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 To remove NGINX from your system and restore Apache configuration, please visit [Apache2Nginx](/shared/apache2nginx/#switch-back-to-apache-hosting).

-#### Uninstall procedure for servers with no control panel
+#### Uninstallation procedure for servers with no control panel

-Then remove packages with YUM package manager:
+Remove packages with YUM package manager:
 <div class="notranslate">

 ```